 Silicone coatings are typically produced by adding a catalyst and solvents to a silicone base.
-Because the silicone is a natural material, these coatings are bio-degradable.
+Because Silicon (Si) is a naturally occurring element, silicone coatings are bio-degradable.
 They can be applied to a roofing system using many different techniques, including spraying or rolling.
 Silicone coatings are available in many colors, including reflective white and translucent.

 Want a sample of Silicone Roof Coatings?

 These coatings contain various types of acrylic polymer, and are typically formulated to help extend the coating’s life and improve durability.
 Acrylic coatings are available in a number of colors but are most commonly used as white reflective coatings.
 Thanks to its durability and low cost, many contractors and facility managers believe this to be the best roof coating.

 Acrylic coatings are typically applied in two coats, with the second running perpendicular to the first.
 1 gallon per 100 square feet is a good estimate for these coatings, as they do not need to be applied nearly as thick as many other coatings.
 These coatings can be sprayed or roll-applied.
 Acrylic coatings generally require a re-coat within 2-3 years of application.